IlyaBurch/switch-in-fp/README.md

 ## ⚠️ Warning

-If you find yourself using this package to replace in real project a simple if-else or switch-case, please stop it.
+If you find yourself using this package to replace in real project a simple switch-case, please stop it.
 Get some help.

 ---